Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 ##### Monolithic app for flights booking

 Note:
-Lets imagine that we built an application for flights booking a couple of years ago.
+Let's imagine that we built an application for flights booking a couple of years ago.
 And after some time it became big, ugly and unmaintainable.

 +++